+Content Area 1:

+☐ ENGL 2202 Introduction to Literary Studies

 Content Area 2:

-Choose one course from the following:
+Choose one course e from the following:

-□ ENGL 2220 British Literature to 1800 3
+☐ ENGL 2220 British Literature to 1800

-□ ENGL 2225 British Literature Since 1800 3
+☐ ENGL 2225 British Literature Since 1800

-□ ENGL 2230 American Literature to 1865 3
+☐ ENGL 2230 American Literature to 1865

-□ ENGL 2235 American Literature Since 1865 3
+☐ ENGL 2235 American Literature Since 1865

 Content Area 3:

-□ ENGL 2210
+☐ ENGL 2210 Global Literature

 Content Area 4:

-Choose one course from the following:
+Choose one course e from the following:

-ENGL 1104 Technical Writing
+Technical Writing

 Introduction to Creative Writing

 □ ENGL 2261♦ Creative Nonfiction Writing

-Complete at least 40 credits in courses from the Minnesota Transfer Curriculum (MnTC), including all courses listed.
+Complete at least 4 0 credits in courses from the Minnesota Transfer Cur-

+riculum (MnTC), including all courses listed.
 You must complete all ten goal areas and maintain a cumulative 2.0 GPA for the entire MnTC.
 One course may satisfy more than one goal area, but the course credits may be counted only once.

+1. Communication

-□ ENGL 1120♦ OR ENGL 1121♦ □ CMST 1110
+□ ENGL 1120 ♦ OR ENGL 1121 ♦

+□ CMST 11103

-- □ 2.
-Critical Thinking
+2. Critical Thinking

-- □ 3.
-Natural Science
+3. Natural Science

-- □ 4.
-Mathematical/Logical Reasoning
+4. Mathematical/Logical Reasoning

-- □ 5.
-History/Social/Behavioral Sciences
+5. History/Social/Behavioral Sciences

-- □ 6.
-Humanities/Fine Arts Choose one of the following courses not already used to fulfill Content Area 2: □ 7.
-Human Diversity
+6. Humanities/Fine Arts

+Choose one of the following courses not already used to fulfill

+Content Area 2:

+□ ENGL 2220

+□ ENGL 2225

+□ ENGL 22303

+□ ENGL 2235

+7. Human Diversity

-- □ 8.
-Global Perspective
+8. Global Perspective

-- □ 9.
-Ethical/Civic Responsibility
+9. Ethical/Civic Responsibility

-- □ 10.
-People and the Environment
+10. People and the Environment

+Ch oose any HPER course(s) totaling at least two credits2